testcontainers/workshop-go/step-1-getting-started.md

 ```

 ## Check Go

 We'll need Go 1.20 or newer for this workshop.

+For installing Go, please follow the instructions at [https://golang.org/doc/install](https://golang.org/doc/install), or use your favorite package manager, like [`gvm`](https://github.com/andrewkroh/gvm).

 This workshop uses a [Gin](https://gin-gonic.com) application, which requires Go 1.13 or newer, but Testcontainers for Go is compatible with Go 1.20+.